gradlex-org/extra-java-module-info/README.md

-A Gradle 6.4+ plugin to use legacy Java libraries as _Java Modules_ in a modular Java project.
+A Gradle 6.4+ extension of the java-library plugin to use legacy Java libraries as _Java Modules_ in a modular Java project.

 # Java Modules with Gradle